CameronBodine/PINGMapper/docs/BinaryStructure.md

-# Humminbird Recording: DAT & SON Binary Structure
+# Humminbird&reg; Recording: DAT & SON Binary Structure
 By Cameron S. Bodine

 ## 1) Introduction
-PyHum [[1]](#1) [[2]](#2) is an open-source python framework for reading and processing from a low-cost Humminbird sidescan sonar system.
-Developed for Python 2, it decodes Humminbird DAT and SON files, exports the data, processes radiometric corrections, classifies bed texture, and produces maps.
+PyHum [[1]](#1) [[2]](#2) is an open-source python framework for reading and processing from a low-cost Humminbird&reg; sidescan sonar system.
+Developed for Python 2, it decodes Humminbird&reg; DAT and SON files, exports the data, processes radiometric corrections, classifies bed texture, and produces maps.
 Since its release, additional and enhanced functionality has been identified by the software authors and end-users, including Python 3 compatibility.
-This can only be achieved with a complete understanding of the Humminbird Recording binary structure.
-This report documents new findings on the binary structure of Humminbird sonar recordings, essential for processing and exporting raw sonar data (see [Humminbird Recording: DAT/SON Processing & Raw Data Export](../docs/Processing&RawDataExport.md) for more information).
+This can only be achieved with a complete understanding of the Humminbird&reg; Recording binary structure.
+This report documents new findings on the binary structure of Humminbird&reg; sonar recordings, essential for processing and exporting raw sonar data (see [Humminbird&reg; Recording: DAT/SON Processing & Raw Data Export](../docs/Processing&RawDataExport.md) for more information).

 ## 2) DAT and SON Binary Structure
-The initial release of PyHum documented the [binary structure](https://github.com/dbuscombe-usgs/PyHum/blob/master/docs/data_formats.rst) of Humminbird sonar files.
+The initial release of PyHum documented the [binary structure](https://github.com/dbuscombe-usgs/PyHum/blob/master/docs/data_formats.rst) of Humminbird&reg; sonar files.
 Using this as a guide, DAT and SON files were investigated using a program called [Hexinator](https://hexinator.com/).
 Hexinator interface displays binary data in hexidecimal format.
 Binary files are then annotated with known structures and elements, known as a grammer.
 The grammer can be applied to any binary file which aides in identifying differences in the binary structure.
 In the screenshot below, the left window shows the color coded hexidecimal characters on the left side with the binary ASCII values on the right.
 The right window shows the grammer for the file, indicating Position, Offset, Length, Index, Name, and integer value of the hexidecimal character.

 ![Img of Hexinator Program](/docs/attach/Hexinator.PNG?raw=true "Hexinator Screen Shot")

 ### 2.1) DAT File Structure
 *Need to add info*
 The DAT file contains metadata that applies to the sonar recording.
 It includes information related water type specified on the sonar unit, the Unix date and time when the sonar recording began, geographic location where the recording began, name of the recording, number of sonar records, and length of the recording.
-The size (in bytes) of the DAT file varies by Humminbird model (and potentially firmware).
+The size (in bytes) of the DAT file varies by Humminbird&reg; model (and potentially firmware).
 The following section indicate the offset from start of the DAT file, length (number of hexidecimal characters), and description of the data.

-#### 2.1.1) Humminbird 900/1100/Helix Series
+#### 2.1.1) Humminbird&reg; 900/1100/Helix Series

 | Name              | Offset | Length | Bytes | Hex Value     | Integer Value | Description |
 | ----------------- | ------ | ------ | ----- | ------------- | ------------- | ----------- |